qilstiano/red-team-shtuff/README.md

 This document provides a categorized list of cybersecurity tools, along with a brief introduction and their common use cases.
 Hope this comes in handy for someone!
 Currently being actively maintained by @qilstiano on Github.

+# Contributions

+To contribute please open an issue with the relevant tool or if you're feeling confident, feel free to fork this repo and make the changes to README.md and open a PR!
+Cheerz. -a'qil

 ---

 ## 🔍 **OSINT (Open Source Intelligence) Tools**